ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {: codeblock}

-The view is keyed on a sale's date, and the value is an object containing two values: price and tax.
+The view is keyed on a sale's date, and the value is an object that contains two values: price and tax.
 The `_sum` reduce will calculate totals for each attribute of the object that it finds:

 ```json
 {"rows":[